“New Google Algorithm Update Out Today!” these 6 words are enough to cause chaos in an SEO professional’s blood pressure level.

 Google Core Updates Keep SEO Strategists On Edge

 Google started referring to more significant updates as Google core updates.
-SEOs would often track post-update ranking shifts and try to figure out what exactly has changed, but there is rarely a conclusive observation.
+SEOs would often track post-upgrade ranking shifts and try to figure out what exactly has changed, but there is rarely a conclusive observation.

 The latest SEO technique to deal with Google Core Updates is to track SERP history for the keywords you are targeting.
-Then, once the update happens, you can track which of your competitors have moved up or down in the ranking list and make an educated guess about the contributing factors.
+Then, once the upgrade happens, you can track which of your competitors have moved up or down in the ranking list and make an educated guess about the contributing factors.

 Featured Snippet Deduplication made being featured a difficult choice